DavidKk/Vercel-Gemini-Proxy/README.md

 ## Important Notes

 - This service must have its own domain name.
 Without a domain name, requests cannot be sent.
 Also, please try to set your DNS resolution in a region where Gemini allows access for successful connectivity.
-- The project requires a Gemini Token.
+- The project requires a `Gemini API Token`.
 Please set up and use your own token, and refrain from using tokens from others to prevent unauthorized use of the service.
+- If the `role` of the last or the first message in the message context is not `user`, the error `Please ensure that multiturn requests ends with a user role or a function response.` may occur.
+Therefore, if the `role` of the first message is not `user`, the service will automatically delete the first (ie. the first) message.
+If the `role` of the last message is not user, an error will be reported and the message will not be sent to Gemini.
+- Only when the parameters meet all the conditions of `body`, `key` and `Method`, can a normal request be made, otherwise a `401` error will be returned.
+- Since Vercel may interrupt data, the service will first return a `200` status, wait for Gemini's reply, and return it to the user in the form of a stream.

 ## Deploy With Vercel